The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 Gregor decided revenge was best served cold, and slightly stale.
 Markus glared up at him, but he couldn’t keep the corner of his lips from twitching upward.

 Gregor closed the door on his laughter and strode away.
 A black Audi roadster vibrated slightly at his approach and the headlights winked on.
-Azrael had insisted on electric this time, thankfully Gregor hadn’t had to sacrifice performance.
+Azrael had insisted on electric this time.
 A familiar, undead boy leapt out of the driver’s seat, holding the door for him.

 “Up past our bedtime, aren’t we, Dr. Sato?”
 Gregor asked, wondering what the Consort’s attaché was doing delivering his car.